 The Garden of Earthly Delights, by Hieronymus Bosch

-The triptych allegory of Paradise on the left, Hell on the right, and the pleasures of life and sin than lead to hell in the center.
+The triptych allegory of Paradise on the left panel, Hell on the right panel, and the pleasures of life and sin that lead to hell in the center panel.
 This is one mad painting that rewards a long look at the detail of all three panels.
 It's surrealistic 400 years before Dalí.
 You'll need at least 20 minutes in front of this to even begin to look at all the contained images, and a lot longer than that to think of them.
 It will take you at least 10 minutes of waiting in the crowd that's always in front of it until you can get to the front.
 Don't give up your space until you begin to feel really uncomfortable thinking about the mind that created this.
 As a bonus, you can turn just to your right and see a lovely painting of the Holy Family resting on their way to Egypt, which will provide a serene counterpoint to the violence of the Bosch.
 Then, another three steps to the right is Pieter Bruegel's The Triumph of Death, which will scare the hell out of you all over again.

-Las Meninas (The Maids of Honor) by Diego Velazquez
+Las Meninas (The Maids of Honor) by Diego Velázquez

 There has been so much written about this painting that I can hardly hope to add anything.
 It's an extremely large painting, over 3 meters high and almost 3 meters wide (10 feet, 6 inches by 9 feet, 1 inch.)
 And that volume of space just lets the incomparable Velazquez both show off his position as Felipe IV's court painter and his utter mastery of the form.
-The depth of perspective–the dog in the foreground, the triangular composition of the princess in white and her ladies in waiting, the courtiers behind them, Velazquez himself in front of his canvas, another courtier in a doorway, and, finally, the portrait of King Felipe IV and his queen reflected in the mirror on the wall.
+The depth of perspective–the dog in the foreground, the triangular composition of the princess in white and her ladies in waiting, the courtiers behind them, Velazquez himself in front of his canvas, another courtier in a doorway, and, finally, the portrait of the royal couple King Felipe IV and his queen reflected in the mirror on the wall.
 Just look at the way he handles the window light and how it illuminates the complex composition.

-The Maja Desnuda by Francisco de Goya
+La Maja Desnuda by Francisco de Goya